Basil Julep Cocktail Recipe

 Basil Julep served in a glass.

-Basil Julep is a refreshing cocktail drink made with whiskey, basil, sugar, and water.
-It is a take on the classic mint julep where mint leaves are replaced with basil leaves.
+Basil Julep is a refreshing cocktail with whiskey, fresh basil leaves, sugar, and water.
+It is a take on the classic mint julep, where fresh mint leaves are replaced with basil leaves.

-Basil julep has a sweet, yet herbal taste.
+Basil-flavored julep has a sweet and herbal taste.
 The basil provides a slight licorice flavor, while the sugar brings out its sweetness.
 The drink is refreshing and perfect for summertime sipping.

 Ingredients

-Basil – This drink can be made with either fresh or dried basil, however, I personally like to use fresh basil leaves to make it.
+Basil – This drink can be made with fresh or dried basil.
+I like to use fresh basil leaves.
+The summery aroma of basil makes it the perfect warm-weather beverage.

-Whiskey – There are many different types of whiskey that can be used to make a basil julep, however, bourbon is the most common type of whiskey used in this drink.
+Whiskey – Many different types of whiskey can be used to make a julep, but bourbon is the most common.

-Other types of whiskey that can be used include rye, blended scotch, scotch, and Irish whiskey.
+Other types of whiskey include rye, blended scotch, and Irish whiskey.

 Make The Simple Syrup

-To a small saucepan add ¼ cup of water and ¼ cup of granulated sugar.
+To a small saucepan, add ยผ cup of water and ยผ cup of granulated white sugar.
 Heat over medium heat until the sugar dissolves, stirring often.

 Sugar and water heating in a pan.